 - Develop a system that will work for you and allow for storing and not losing this list.

 - Use tools – for this task, the best is to have a good app.
-I’ve tested a few (still have others to check).
-Currently, the one I use and can recommend is Asana.
+I’ve tested a lot of them.
+Currently, after years of trials I’m using ClickUp – it is really awesome.

 - Give priorities and deadlines – decide what is essential right now and what will get done in the future.